Did you know that Family Pet Hospital has a Pet Samaritan Fund that helps clients and their pets when a special need arises?

 Donations are also accepted directly to the fund.
 Whenever you are in for services, consider rounding up your payment to donate the change to this fund and help someone less fortunate in their effort to care for their deserving pet.

-The Pet Samaritan Fund at Family Pet Hospital is funded solely through voluntary contributions and sales of Pet Odor Exterminator Candles.
+The Pet Samaritan Fund at Family Pet Hospital is funded not only through voluntary contributions and sales of Pet Odor Exterminator Candles, but we donate a portion of our monthly proceeds as well.
 On behalf of the recipients of this fund, we are grateful to those who generously contribute.
 It is our hope that the recipients of these donations will find themselves in a better position in the future enabling them to reciprocate the generosity to keep the fund available to others that may encounter a similar need.
 Use of the Pet Samaritan Fund at Family Pet Hospital is evaluated by a committee of the staff & doctors on a case-by-case basis when a loyal and diligent pet owner is faced with an unexpected and overwhelming need.

 Who have we helped so far?